Osian-linux/pweather/README.md

 # pweather
-Weather module for polybar wrote on python
+Polybar module which display weather by ip-address, wrote on python

 __INSTALL:__